MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Conclusion and Summary

-We are redeploying MoEDAL for data taking at Run-3 with a estimated factor of 5 greater instantaneous luminosity, greater efficiency for the NTD detectors and a lower detection threshold falling from $\sim$ 50$e$ to $\sim$ 5$e$ by utilizing MoEDAL's CR39 detectors, tThe MoEDAL-MAPP experiment now has a much-enhanced physics reach with sensitivity not only to Highly Ionizing Particles, but also to Feebly Interacting Particles (FIPs), such as Milli-Charged Particles (mCPs), and very Long-Lived Particles (LLPs).
-The MoEDAL-MAPP experiment provides a complementary expansion of the LHC's discovery horizon by providing sensitivity to scores of new physics scenarios for which the main LHC experiments are not optimized, that involve HIPS, FIPs and LLPs.hat are now fully calibrated.
+We are redeploying MoEDAL for data taking at Run-3 with a estimated factor of five greater instantaneous luminosity, greater efficiency for the NTD detectors and a lower detection threshold falling from $\sim$ 50$e$ to $\sim$ 5$e$ by utilizing MoEDAL's CR39 detectors that are now fully calibrated.
 The luminosity available during Run-3 and HL-LHC allow us to push the quest for MMs and HECOs to higher mass, higher charge and lower cross-section.
 Importantly, we can now push the search for electrically charged particles that have charge less than 10$e$.

 As we have seen from the examples discussed above such particles stem from a number of BSM scenarios including for example: supersymmetry, neutrino mass models, L-R symmetric models, etc. Typically, MoEDAL has a complementary and competitive sensitivity for higher mass long-lived states.
 MoEDAL's totally different systematics together with is lack of SM backgrounds, permanent physical record of the signal, and its trigger-less operation would make it an invaluable potential contributor to the confirmation of any discovery made in this arena.